 Globally Harmonized System of Classification and Labeling of Chemicals (GHS)

-In the United States, the U.S. Occupational Safety and Health Administration (OSHA) issued a final rule aligning its Hazard Communication Standard (HCS) with the GHS in March 2012.
+In the United States, the Occupational Safety and Health Administration (OSHA) issued a final rule aligning its Hazard Communication Standard (HCS) with the GHS in March 2012.
 OSHA's current HCS has been in place for three decades, since 1983.
-The rule became effective on May 25, 2012.
+The rule became effective on May 25, 2012, and is based on UN GHS 3rd Revised Edition.
+Full implementation is expected by June 1, 2016.

 GHS Around the World:

-Countries are adopting and revising GHS requirements at varying speeds and in differing ways.
+Currently, more than 24 jurisdictions have adopted some form of the UN GHS model into their regulatory framework.
+Despite the effort to "harmonize," GHS requirements for each program are strikingly different and deadlines for implementation are applied at varying speeds and in frustratingly differing ways.
 It is critically important for stakeholders in the chemical community to understand GHS, track its implementation, and adopt corporate GHS systems timely and well.

 Acta's global presence, with offices in North America, Europe, and Asia, is key to our ability to advise and guide clients on GHS issues in every territory.

-Our North American team includes Lynn Bergeson, who counsels clients on issues pertaining to chemical hazard, exposure and risk assessment, and risk communication, with particular expertise in nanotechnology and other emerging technologies; Christopher Bryant, who delivers over 20 years of experience in environmental, health, and safety (EHS) compliance and regulatory issues; Karin Baron, M.S.P.H., who is skilled in the assessment and application of GHS globally, and certified in the transport of dangerous or hazardous goods; Leslie MacDougall, with more than 15 years of experience in international chemical control, including serving as U.S. Environmental Protection Agency’s (EPA) liaison to Organization for Economic Cooperation and Development (OECD) member country governments; Jane Vergnes, Ph.D., DABT® who provides toxicology support to the classification, labeling, and SDS preparation process based upon over 20 years of experience; Lara Hall, M.S., with ecotoxicology, environmental fate and physical chemical properties experience to offer in support of GHS compliance; and David Peveler, Ph.D., a chemist whose areas of specialization include GHS-CLP and Workplace Hazardous Materials Information System (WHMIS) compliant Safety Data Sheets (SDS) and labels.
+Our North American team includes Lynn Bergeson, who counsels clients on issues pertaining to chemical hazard, exposure and risk assessment, and risk communication, with particular expertise in nanotechnology and other emerging technologies; Christopher Bryant, who delivers over 20 years of experience in environmental, health, and safety (EHS) compliance and regulatory issues; Karin Baron, M.S.P.H., who is skilled in the assessment and application of GHS globally, including comprehensive knowledge of classification criteria, SDS development and templates, and labeling requirements.
+She is also well versed in the various requirements regarding the transport of dangerous or hazardous goods; Jane Vergnes, Ph.D., DABT® who provides toxicology support to the classification, labeling, and SDS preparation process based upon over 20 years of experience; Lara Hall, M.S., with ecotoxicology, environmental fate and physical chemical properties experience to offer in support of GHS compliance; and David Peveler, Ph.D., a chemist whose areas of specialization include UN GHS, CLP, and WHMIS 1988 compliant SDSs and labels.

 What We Do: